kiran-sumant/ObsidianKM/Academic/Academic notes/Flagship Seminar 2024-06-24.md

 # What question did you ask and what was the answer?

-Could you please clarify what are the current limitations of MS technology that need to be addressed for more effective investigation?
+Could you please clarify or reiterate what are the current limitations of MS technology that need to be addressed for more effective investigation?

 ## General comments: